George Best: Manchester United

 The 1966–67 season was again successful, as Manchester United claimed the league title by four points.
 Best stated that "if the championship was decided on home games we would win it every season.
 This time our away games made the difference.
 We got into the right frame of mind."
 An ever-present all season long, he scored 10 goals in 45 games.
 He then helped the "Red Devils" to share the Charity Shield with a 3–3 draw with FA Cup winners Tottenham Hotspur.
 It was the first game to be broadcast in colour on British television.

-Best scored twice against rivals Liverpool in a 2–0 win at Anfield, and claimed a hat-trick over Newcastle United in a 6–0 home win on the penultimate league game of the season.
-However a home defeat to hated local rivals Manchester City proved costly, as City claimed the league title with a two-point lead over United.
+Best scored twice against rivals Liverpool in a 2–0 win at Anfield and claimed a hat-trick against Newcastle United in a 6–0 home win on the penultimate league game of the season.
+However a home defeat to local rivals Manchester City proved costly, as City claimed the league title with a two-point lead over United.
 Yet the 1967–68 season was remembered by United fans for the European Cup win.
-After disposing of Maltese Hibernians, United advanced past Yugoslavian Sarajevo with a 2–1 home win – Best assisted John Aston for the first and scored the second himself, and was described by Geoffrey Green of The Times as "the centrepiece of the chessboard ... a player full of fantasy; a player who lent magic to what might have been whimsy".
+After disposing of Maltese Hibernians, United advanced past Yugoslavian Sarajevo with a 2–1 home win.
+Best assisted John Aston for the first and scored the second himself and was described by Geoffrey Green of The Times as "the centrepiece of the chessboard ... a player full of fantasy; a player who lent magic to what might have been whimsy".

 In the quarter-finals, United advanced past Polish club Górnik Zabrze 2–1 on aggregate, having held on to their aggregate lead in freezing temperatures in front of 105,000 at Silesian Stadium.
 Despite losing the away tie 1–0, Best described the defeat as "one of our best-ever performances, given all the unwelcome circumstances".
 Facing six times champions Real Madrid in the semi-finals, Best scored the only goal of the home fixture with a 15-yard strike that Alex Stepney described as one of Best's finest goals.
 In the tie at the Bernabéu, Best was marked effectively by Manuel Sanchís Martínez, but on the one time Best got the better of him he made a telling pass to Bill Foulkes, who calmly found the net, to level the game at 3–3 and to win the aggregate tie 4–3.